United Kingdom School Route Passport

 Education Finance

-UK government expenditure on education increased 3.8% in cash terms between 2023/24 and 2024/25 but decreased 0.3% in real terms.
+United Kingdom total government expenditure on education increased 3.8% in cash terms between 2023/24 and 2024/25 but decreased 0.3% in real terms.
 It remained 4.1% of GDP.
+This is a country-level spending measure, not the school-funding formula of any one nation.
 Tertiary spending comparisons require care because the 2023/24 figure included a changed fair-value treatment of student loans; the official release identifies that year as less comparable.
 Against 2022/23 instead, 2024/25 tertiary expenditure was 1.1% lower.

 Equivalent US dollars converted with purchasing-power parities, 2022.